 - He’s developed several new seminars including Hackerspace and the 2019 Imagine the Future Virtual Reality ECS.

 - With the help of the Safayan family, Andrew has put us into contact with engineers at Google who are creating partnerships in education.

 - Though technological tools are his passion- he is a strong proponent of our outdoor education programs - co-leading Walkabout twice and always looking for greater responsibility in these important areas.

 - He is also a humble and thoughtful head soccer coach for boys and varsity assistant for girls.
 He loves the learning that happens on the field as much as what happens in the classroom.

 - When called upon to co-lead the snow science seminar this year on short notice his answer was, “I’ll do whatever is good for the students”, and that seems to be his mantra.

 Please join me in congratulating Andrew Julian, the 2018 recipient of the Mary Flemke Leadership in Education award.”

 Last week, the school also honored two esteemed colleagues retiring from CSS with a festive end-of-school Ice Cream Social on the Quad.
 Mr. Roger Tucker (Science) and Ms. Bette Anterra (Media Integration) were celebrated for their collective 43 years of service to CSS.
-We also thanked departing faculty and staff Ms. Krista Wills (History), Mr. Jose Arguello (Spanish), Mr. John Cleckler (Counseling), Dr. Krista Bridgmon (Counseling), Mr. Max Ferguson (Drama), Mr. Adam Hooper (Vocal Ensemble), and Ms. Melissa Law (Drama) and wish them the best in their future endeavors!
+We also thanked departing faculty and staff Ms. Krista Wills (History), Mr. Jose Arguello (Spanish), Mr. John Cleckler (Counseling), Dr. Krista Bridgmon (Counseling), Mr. Max Ferguson (Drama), and Mr. Adam Hooper (Vocal Ensemble), and wish them the best in their future endeavors!